thepsion5/specification/README.md

 ##Todo

-1. Code documentation
+1. Better Code documentation
-2. More Tests
+2. Implementing additional classes for some common use-cases
-3. Implementing additional classes for some common use-cases
+3. A simple demo

 ##See Also